confluentinc/librdkafka/MIGRATION.md

   * `clientId`: string for identifying this client.
   * **`connectionTimeout`** and **`authenticationTimeout`**:
           These timeouts (specified in milliseconds) are not enforced individually.
 Instead, the sum of these values is enforced.
-The default value of the sum is 30000.
+The default value of the sum is 11000, same as for KafkaJS.
           It corresponds to librdkafka's `socket.connection.setup.timeout.ms`.
   * **`reauthenticationThreshold`**: no longer checked, librdkafka handles reauthentication on its own.
   * **`requestTimeout`**: number of milliseconds for a network request to timeout.
 The default value has been changed to 60000.
 It now corresponds to librdkafka's `socket.timeout.ms`.
   * **`enforceRequestTimeout`**: if this is set to false, `requestTimeout` is set to 5 minutes.
 The timeout cannot be disabled completely.
   * **`retry`** is partially supported.
 It must be an object, with the following (optional) properties
     - `maxRetryTime`: maximum time to backoff a retry, in milliseconds.
 Corresponds to librdkafka's `retry.backoff.max.ms`.
-The default is 1000.
     - `initialRetryTime`: minimum time to backoff a retry, in milliseconds.
 Corresponds to librdkafka's `retry.backoff.ms`.
-The default is 100.
     - `retries`: maximum number of retries, *only* applicable to Produce messages.
-However, it's recommended to keep this unset.
-                 Librdkafka handles the number of retries, and rather than capping the number of retries, caps the total time spent while sending the message, controlled by `message.timeout.ms`.
-    - `factor` and `multiplier` cannot be changed from their defaults of 0.2 and 2.
+    - **`factor`** and **`multiplier`** cannot be changed from their defaults of 0.2 and 2.
-  * **`restartOnFailure`**: this cannot be changed, and will always be true (the consumer recovers from errors on its own).
+    - **`restartOnFailure`**: this cannot be changed, and will always be true (the consumer recovers from errors on its own).
-  * `logLevel` is mapped to the syslog(3) levels supported by librdkafka. `LOG_NOTHING` is not YET supported, as some panic situations are still logged.
+  * `logLevel` is mapped automatically to the syslog(3) levels supported by librdkafka. `LOG_NOTHING` is not YET supported, as some panic situations are still logged.
   * **`socketFactory`** is no longer supported.

 #### Error Handling